SacredDevKing/tadingview-chart/README.md

-# TradingView Charting Library and Vue.js Integration Example (TypeScript)
+# TradingView Charting Library, Vue.js and JSAPI Integration Example

+**Exchange:** Binance

+**NOTE**: For Chrome Browser need add params `-incognito -private chromium-browser --disable-web-security --user-data-dir="C:/Chrome dev session"`.
+Because [binance-api](https://www.npmjs.com/package/@marcius-capital/binance-api) makes request directly from browser to exchange.
+Chrome, for security reasons, prohibits making such requests.

+An alternative solution is to use proxy.
+Until this feature is added.

 ## How to start

 1. Install dependencies `npm install`.
-1. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public` folder.
+2. Copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public` folder.
 The earliest supported version of the Charting Library is 1.12.
 If you get 404 then you need to [request an access to this repository](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).
-1. Copy `charting_library.min.js` from https://github.com/tradingview/charting_library/ to `/src` folder.
-1. Copy `datafeeds` folder from https://github.com/tradingview/charting_library/ to `/public`.
-1. Run `npm run serve`.
+3. Run `npm run serve`.
 It will build the project and open a default browser with the Charting Library.

 ## What is Charting Library